grst/nxfvars/README.rst

 Nxfvars makes it easy to parameterize Jupyter notebooks, Rmarkdown notebooks, or plain Python scripts from a Nextflow process.
 All variables accessible in a process's ``script`` section are made available directly in the notebook.

+**WARNING: This project is still work-in-progress.
+Not all of the examples in the README work already.**

 Using nxfvars in a Nextflow pipeline